cksystemsteaching/selfie/README.md

 > Time and space complexity

 Okay, again, what does it take to be able to do all that?
 The first ingredient is an assumption on what exactly a *step of work* is.
 We need to find a *constant* relationship between step and time, or step and space, or even step and energy.
 Algorithmic complexity typically refers to *time complexity* by associating a single step of work with a single machine instruction assuming that executing a machine instruction takes constant time.
 Thus understanding algorithmic complexity requires understanding some machine model, just like the one we introduced here.
-We get back to that point for even deeper understanding right below.
 Also, algorithmic complexity may refer to *space complexity* by associating a single step of work with a constant amount of memory, say, one byte.
 Understanding that requires understanding a memory model, again, just like the one we introduced here.

 > Big-O notation